Blood pressure: In animals

 Blood pressure levels in non-human mammals may vary depending on the species.
 Heart rate differs markedly, largely depending on the size of the animal (larger animals have slower heart rates).
-The giraffe has a distinctly high arterial pressure of about 190 mm Hg, enabling blood perfusion through the 2 m-long neck to the head.
+The giraffe has a distinctly high arterial pressure of about 190 mmHg, enabling blood perfusion through the 2 m-long neck to the head.
 In other species subjected to orthostatic blood pressure, such as arboreal snakes, blood pressure is higher than in non-arboreal snakes.
 A heart near to the head (short heart-to-head distance) and a long tail with tight integument favor blood perfusion to the head.

 As in humans, blood pressure in animals differs by age, sex, time of day, and environmental circumstances: measurements made in laboratories or under anesthesia may not be representative of values under free-living conditions.
 Rats, mice, dogs and rabbits have been used extensively to study the regulation of blood pressure.